Grief Support (evening and daytime)

 their grief.
 Being with individuals who have had similar experiences and

-similar feelings allows a sharing to take place.
+feelings allows sharing and healing to take place.

 The following support groups are offered at various times throughout the year: